Program Description

 -

-**Human Anatomy/Human Anatomy & Physiology, and Biochemistry must be taken within 5 years of the application deadline.
-All other prerequisites must be taken within 7 years of the application deadline.
+*All prerequisites must be taken within 7 years of the application deadline.

 Grade Point Average (GPA)